Writing

 ‘Witty.’

 Beyond Alec’s thought bubble, Mr Parsons had written a list of prepositions on the whiteboard with a red marker pen and performed a cursive flourish that might power clockwork.
-Alec knew that if he lifted his headphones the squeak of the pen would set his teeth on edge.
-The teacher leaned his willowy form into the whiteboard and pressed hard as he wrote the word ‘Beside.’
+Alec knew if he lifted his headphones the squeak of the pen would set his teeth on edge.
+The teacher leaned his willowy form into the whiteboard and pressed hard as he wrote the word ‘Beside…

 Mr Parsons drew himself up and surveyed his class.
 Alec thought he was a little scary: he reminded him of black and white pictures he had seen of a wartime Prime Minister—was it Chamberlain?
-Mr Parsons was looking at him now, and he felt his face become hot as heads turned.
+Mr Parsons was looking at him now, and he felt his face become hot as all heads turned.
 The teacher was gesturing to remove his ear defenders.
 When he did there was a burst of sound, like opening the window of a moving car.

 Not wishing to draw attention, Alec’s palms stayed flat on the table.
 Penny had her arm straight in the air and so did a few others.
 Alec thought he detected the smell of chalk dust but there were no blackboards in sight.
 Mr Parsons concealed a smile beneath a wiry toothbrush moustache as he looked around the classroom taking note but not counting the lifted arms.

 ‘Welcome to Bridlewood,’ he said, and the bell jangled and chairs were scraped aside, bags packed, and a swell of students headed for the door.
 Mr Parsons loomed before Alec’s desk as he rose to leave.
-‘A word, Puddleton if you please, before you float off.’
+‘A word, Puddleton please, before you float off.’

 Alec Puddleton gulped back his nerves.
-He was tall for a twelve year old but Mr Parsons was like a monolith, towering above him.
+He was tall for a twelve year old but Mr Parsons was a giant, towering above him.
 There was no shadow in the classroom but even so he felt he stood in the shadow of the teacher, who wore a sober brown suit of a kind Alec had never seen before.
 He could smell cinnamon.

 A gnawing in his stomach.
 The world knew.
 Never a fresh start.
 ‘Yes, sir.’